 Functional Neurology (or Chiropractic Neurology)

 Functional neurology is a relatively new treatment with increasing numbers of practitioners and clinics.
-Several high-profile NHL and NFL athletes have been treated at functional neurology clinics (such as Brain Plasticity Center in Florida) and publicly endorsed the effectiveness of this treatment, particularly those practitioners trained in the Carrick Institute methods.
+Several high-profile NHL and NFL athletes have been treated at functional neurology clinics.

 Most of the functional neurology practitioners are chiropractors with additional functional neurology training and certification, and so the term chiropractic neurology is sometimes used.
 Functional neurology is not primarily about chiropractic adjustment, however, and chiropractic adjustment may or may not be part of a patient’s treatment plan.